aiven/aiven-docs/docs/platform/reference/eol-for-major-versions.md

 ---
 title: End of life for major versions of Aiven services and tools
+sidebar_label: End of life for services and tools versions
 ---

 End of life (EOL) is the date after which Aiven services and tools are no longer supported or maintained.